benstratton6/quantumResources/LinearAlgebra5_norms.md

 \end{equation}
 where $\frac{1}{p} + \frac{1}{q} = \frac{1}{r}$.

 Note, Hölder's Inequality is more general than this, and applies to vector spaces other than Hilbert spaces and objects other than operators.
+See [here](https://mathoverflow.net/questions/158881/h%C3%B6lders-inequality-for-matrices) for some details

 :::
 :::{tab-item} Rastegin